rancher/rancher/tests/v2/validation/provisioning/k3s/README.md

 For custom clusters, no machineConfig or credentials are needed.
 Currently only supported for ec2.

 Dependencies:
-* **Ensure you have nodeProviders in provisioningInput**
+* **Ensure you have machinePools in provisioningInput**
-* make sure that all roles are entered at least once
+* make sure that all roles are entered at least once in machinePools.nodeRoles
-* windows pool(s) should always be last in the config
+* ensure that nodeProviders is set

 ```json
 {
   "awsEC2Configs": {